 Cruiser bicycles are easy to ride on flat, straight routes but very hard to ride up steep hills and to navigate tight turns.
 That’s because of their signature traits: relaxed riding posture, balloon tires, and long wheelbase.

-Those attributes are great for comfort…at the cost of efficiency and precise handling.
+Those attributes add up to a terrific beach bike—no surprise there!—but they come at the cost of efficiency and precise handling.

 Cruisers are also heavier than most, which makes acceleration and climbing all the more difficult.

 For ever single bike components, there’s a vast range of types, styles, and prices.
 Cruisers almost universally use components that maximize convenience (and savings) at the cost of performance.

 As we’ll see, that’s especially true of brakes and gears.

 A rear coaster brake is typical, and you’ll still see some models with nothing more than that.
 Unfortunately, it’s a basic principle of physics that your front wheel has most of the potential braking power.
 So, without a front brake, your stopping distance is extremely long.
 Too long, in fact, to be safe around traffic.

 These days, it’s more common to see either front + rear rim brakes or front rim + rear coaster brakes.
 Those configurations are both safe, assuming the brakes are properly adjusted.
 Brake power is diminished in the rain, but most cruiser only see fair-weather use, so it’s not necessarily a practical problem.